hadley/adv-r/OO-essentials.md

 ## S4

-S4 works in a similar way to S3, but it is formal and rigorous.
+S4 works in a similar way to S3, but it adds formality and rigour.
 Methods still belong to functions, not classes, but:

 * Classes have a formal definition, describing their fields and inheritance structure (parent classes).